-What has this got to do with branding?
+What has this got to do with branding though?

 It has everything to do with branding.
 The psychiatrist joke first.
 Think of the ‘broken’ lightbulb as a company in distress in some way (because why else would you rebrand? – actually that’s something for another day) and the psychiatrist as a design agency.
 If the company as a whole doesn’t embrace their new identity it won’t work for them.

 As we have said previously, ‘brand’ and branding is much much more than just a logo.
-It is everything you do and say, it’s what people think of you and what they hear of you (Think of BP being green and then the oil spill in Mexico – it doesn’t matter who’s fault it was in terms of brand, the perception became very negative).
-So if you ‘rebrand’, but scratch off the new imagery and you are the same (on the basis that you are changing because you weren’t connecting with your audience) then no one is going to see much of a difference in service.
+It is everything you do and say, it’s what people think of you and what they hear of you (think of BP being green and then the oil spill in Mexico – it doesn’t matter who’s fault it was, in terms of brand the perception became very negative).
+So if you ‘rebrand’, but scratch off the new badges and imagery and you are the same as before (on the basis that you are changing because you weren’t connecting with your audience), then no one is going to see much of a difference in service.

 Branding is about embracing change for businesses sake, not just for the sake of change.

 Branding is about embracing change for businesses sake, not just for the sake of change.
 So if you do change in terms of your identity or just in terms of values, it needs to be communicated to everyone who represents the company.
 Having said this, changing your values but looking the same in most cases also doesn’t work.
 Branding does not make a silk purse of a sows ear for any length of time… If your company isn’t up to the challenges you want it to take on, a nice new identity won’t help in the long run.

 So the second joke.
 If we swapped the ‘council workers’ with most other occupations would the joke work?